livewires/you-win/docs/sheets/bouncing.md

 ## Bouncing off the bottom and top edges

-Change the initial value of `velY` to `-2`.
+Change the initial value of `speedY` to `-2`.

 👉 Save, and check the ball now moves to the bottom-left.

 To make the ball bounce off the bottom edge of the screen, you need to add another `if` block.
-Hint: you want to compare `ball.bottom` with something, and then update `velY`.
+Hint: you want to compare `ball.bottom` with something, and then update `speedY`.

 👉 Make the ball bounce off the bottom edge.